 More intelligent boundary defences (IPS & level-7 firewalling)

-Level-7 firewalling is similar to a WAF (web application firewall) but it’s job is to inspect and filter outbound traffic not inbound traffic.
-Port 80 & 443/TCP also known as HTTP(s) is very broad and many services & products run through it.
+Level-7 firewalling is similar to a WAF (web application firewall) but its job is to inspect and filter outbound traffic, not inbound traffic.
+Port 80 & 443/TCP, also known as HTTP(s), is very broad and many services and products run through it.
 Microsoft Skype, Microsoft Outlook, Microsoft ActiveSync, file sync products, browsers and a tonne more flow through both ports (mainly HTTPs).
-An application layer firewall built into your UTM (unified threat management) or web filter can permit and deny products from running beyond the realms of a stateful firewall.
-If you block Skype for instance you have reduced your infection surface by a small amount.
+An application-layer firewall built into your UTM (unified threat management) or web filter can permit and deny products from running beyond the realms of a stateful firewall.
+If you block Skype, for instance, you have reduced your infection surface by a small amount.

-A quick win which you maybe doing already.
-Have end users log in as a user account not administrator account.
-Less privileges may slow down or stop infections from happening in the first place.
-If end users need administrator right create a dot name account (e.g. joe.green) and each time they need to run something with full rights they right click “right as administrator”.
-This account should not have login privileges.
+A quick win, which you may be doing already.
+Have end users log in as a user account, not administrator account.
+Fewer privileges may slow down or stop infections from happening in the first place.
+If end users need administrator rights, create a dot name account (e.g. joe.green) and each time they need to run something with full rights, they right-click “right as administrator”.
+This account should not have log-in privileges.

 Website security gateway

 Think Bluecoat, Barracuda or your UTM’s web filter module.
 WSG’s have existed for over 15 years and filter outbound access by category or URL.
 Needless to say, you should be blocking all security risk categories by now.
-On top of this you should be filtering downloads and malware scanning all general traffic & downloads.
+On top of this, you should be filtering downloads and malware scanning all general traffic and downloads.
 MSI, EXE, SCR, PS1 etc. should be blocked for standard users.
-If you cannot block obvious downloads then have them held and scanned by a few AV engines, then release it if safe.
+If you cannot block obvious downloads, then have them held and scanned by a few AV engines, then release it if safe.

-General hardening is a good start which entails changing the defaults, removing un-needed software & plugins and of course patching frequently everything.
-Endpoints be it a desktop, laptop, tablet or smartphone is the end target for attackers.
+General hardening is a good start that entails changing the defaults, removing un-needed software and plugins and, of course, frequently patching everything.
+Endpoints, be it a desktop, laptop, tablet or smartphone, is the end target for attackers.
 Defences should not be a like touch even if you have various layers before, scanning and blocking attempts.
-Take HTTPS as a very common example, the IPS & website security gateway rarely bothers to scan it since it is of course encrypted.
-Decrypting it has a few problems around it: privacy, end user speed, security, CPU/RAM hammering on the hardware and software & protocols breaking.
-If HTTPs is not being scanned then your visibility is poor and the endpoint is likely the only layer offering any protection at all.
+Take HTTPS as a very common example, the IPS and website security gateway rarely bother to scan it since it is of course encrypted.
+Decrypting it has a few problems around it: privacy, end user speed, security, CPU/RAM hammering on the hardware and software and protocols breaking.
+If HTTPs is not being scanned, then your visibility is poor and the endpoint is likely the only layer offering any protection at all.

-For tweaking this would include: turning off autorun, blocking USB sticks from running, blocking the execution of PowerShell & Bat scripts, disabling macros from running in Microsoft Office, disabling auto download & preview in Microsoft Outlook, logging in as an non-administrator, removing software & services you do not need, using a more secure browser and consider NoScript (plugins) for more high risk environments.
+For tweaking this would include: turning off autorun, blocking USB sticks from running, blocking the execution of PowerShell & Bat scripts, disabling macros from running in Microsoft Office, disabling auto download and preview in Microsoft Outlook, logging in as an non-administrator, removing software and services you do not need, using a more secure browser and consider NoScript (plugins) for more high-risk environments.